-It is very important that all refrigerant piping work is done before the units (outdoor, BS or indoor) are powered.
+It is very important that all refrigerant piping work is done before the units (outdoor, SV or indoor) are powered.
 When the units are powered, the expansion valves initialise.
 This means that the valves close.

-If any part of the system had already been powered before, setting [2-21] on the outdoor unit has to be activated to open the expansion valves again.
+If any part of the system had already been powered before, FIRST activate setting [2-21] on the outdoor unit to open the expansion valves again THEN power off the unit to conduct the SV unit test run.